Fatema-ARSI/Google-App-rating-Prediction/README.md

 # Google-App-rating-Prediction
 ## Project Overview:
-- Created a model to predict the app rating(score),which are provided by the customers, with other information about the app provided.
+- Created a model to predict the app rating,which are provided by the customers, with other information about the app provided.
 - Featured engineering methods such as one hot encoding to get better predictive accuracy and integer encoding to understand relationship between each category.
 - Optimised Linear and Random Forest Regressors to reach the best model.